Idaho National Laboratory

-Idaho National Laboratory (INL) is one of the national laboratories of the United States Department of Energy and is managed by the Battelle Energy Alliance.
-While the laboratory does other research, historically it has been involved with nuclear research.
-Much of current knowledge about how nuclear reactors behave and misbehave was discovered at what is now Idaho National Laboratory.
-John Grossenbacher, former INL director, said, "The history of nuclear energy for peaceful application has principally been written in Idaho".
+Idaho National Laboratory (INL) is one of the national laboratories of the United States Department of Energy and is managed by the Battelle Memorial Institute.
+Historically, the lab has been involved with nuclear research, although the laboratory does other research as well.
+Much of the current knowledge of nuclear reactor behavior was discovered at what is now Idaho National Laboratory.
+John Grossenbacher, a former INL director, said, "The history of nuclear energy for peaceful application has principally been written in Idaho".
+The present facility resulted from the 2005 merger of two neighboring laboratories, the National Engineering and Environmental Laboratory, and the Idaho site of the western branch of Argonne National Laboratory (Argonne-West).

 Various organizations have built more than 50 reactors at what is commonly called "the Site", including the ones that gave the world its first usable amount of electricity from nuclear power and the power plant for the world's first nuclear submarine.
 Although many are now decommissioned, these facilities are the largest concentration of reactors in the world.

 It is on a 890 sqmi complex in the high desert of eastern Idaho, between Arco to the west and Idaho Falls and Blackfoot to the east.
 Atomic City, Idaho is just south.
-The laboratory employs approximately 4,000 people.
+The laboratory employs approximately 5,700 people.

 History

 What is now Idaho National Laboratory in southeastern Idaho began its life as a U.S. government artillery test range in the 1940s.
 Shortly after the Japanese attacked Pearl Harbor, the U.S. military needed a safe location for performing maintenance on the Navy's most powerful turreted guns.
 The guns were brought in via rail to near Pocatello, Idaho, to be re-sleeved, rifled and tested.
 As the Navy began to focus on post-World War II and Cold War threats, the types of projects worked on in the Idaho desert changed, too.
 Perhaps the most well-known was the building of the prototype reactor for the world's first nuclear-powered submarine, the USS Nautilus.

 In 1949, the federal research facility was established as the National Reactor Testing Station (NRTS).
 In 1975, the United States Atomic Energy Commission (AEC) was divided into the Energy Research and Development Administration (ERDA) and the Nuclear Regulatory Commission (NRC).
-The Idaho site was for a short time named ERDA and then subsequently renamed to the Idaho National Engineering Laboratory (INEL) in 1977 with the creation of the United States Department of Energy (DOE) under President Jimmy Carter.
+The Idaho site was renamed the Idaho National Engineering Laboratory (INEL) in 1974.
 After two decades as INEL, the name was changed again to the Idaho National Engineering and Environmental Laboratory (INEEL) in 1997.
 Throughout its lifetime, there have been more than 50 one-of-a-kind nuclear reactors built by various organizations at the facility for testing; all but three are out of service.